subashlimbu/project-2/README.md

 ## Wins
 - My first experience of Pair programming is something I particularly enjoyed.
 The spirit of collaboration and comporomise made this a really fun project to work on and I'm proud of the finished product given that it was our first time-limited 'hackathon'.

+## Key learnings
+- First experience of Pair Programming.
+- How to successfully update the state with setState and also update the lifecycle of the component using componentDidUpdate()
+- Pass props between React Components.

 ## Potential future features
 - Due to the time constraints, the CSS design is plain.
 I would work on the designing part as a futute feature.